VoxelGroup/Katas.Code.SnakesAndLadders/README.md

 ![board](/img/snakesandladdersboard.jpg)

-The first feature we want implemented is the ability to move your token across the board using dice rolls.
+The only feature we want implemented is the ability to move your token across the board using dice rolls.
 Players will need the ability to roll a dice, move their token the number of squares indicated by the dice roll and should win if they land on the final square.
 The feature is splitted in three user stories.
+The rest of the User Stories like the ladders are not needed.

 ### US 1 - Token Can Move Across the Board
     As a player